Samagra-Development/Samagra-Website/src/pages/our-team/index.md

   - name: Nitin Kashyap
     project: Senior Vice President
     bio: >-
-      Nitin is ""Dreamer .
-Thinker .
-Doer"" passionate about making the benefits of technology reach the ones who stand to gain the most for their betterment & progress.
-Having graduated as a Computer Science Engineer from PEC Chandigarh & completed his MBA from ISB Hyderabad Nitin's career has spanned almost equal ~7 year phases of ""Building things right"" as an Engineer with Adobe Systems & Texas Instruments, ""Figuring out the right solution"" as a Management Consultant with McKinsey London, and ""Identifying the right problem to solve, and solving it end to end"" as a Product Management leader at Google; where most recently he was leading Google's efforts on Foundational literacy with Google Read Along and parts of Google Classroom!
+      Nitin is a dreamer, thinker and doer, passionate about making the benefits of technology reach the ones who stand to gain the most for their betterment & progress.
+Having graduated as a Computer Science Engineer from PEC Chandigarh & completed his MBA from ISB Hyderabad, Nitin's career has spanned almost seven equal year phases of 'Building things right' as an Engineer with Adobe Systems & Texas Instruments, 'Figuring out the right solution' as a Management Consultant with McKinsey London, and 'Identifying the right problem to solve, and solving it end to end' as a Product Management leader at Google; where most recently he was leading Google's efforts on Foundational literacy with Google Read Along and parts of Google Classroom!